 421 East 61st Street between First and York Avenues

-Give children a dose of history, too.
-Aimed at children ages 2 to 6, storytimes take place the third Friday of each month at 10:30am.
+Give children a dose of history with their story hour.
+Aimed at children ages 2 to 6, Mount Vernon's storytimes take place the third Friday of each month at 10:30am, and are FREE for children and their caregivers.
 Kids can also try on period clothing and play with historical toys.
 When the weather is nice, the read-along is held outside in the 18th-century garden.
-Included in museum admission: $8 for adults, free for children under 12.

 Storytime at the American Museum of Natural History takes place among the fossils.
 Photo by D. Finnin